LogtalkDotOrg/logtalk3/README.md

 ------------

-Logtalk can be installed either from sources by running a couple of shell scripts or by using one of the [provided installers](https://logtalk.org/download.html), depending on your operating system.
+Logtalk can be installed either from sources by running a couple of shell scripts or by using an [installer](https://logtalk.org/download.html) for your operating system.
 For manual installation, see the [INSTALL.md](INSTALL.md) file for detailed instructions.

 See the user manual for a description of the source files organization and for using instructions (to read the user manual open the